 How to Downgrade Firmware Version on Samsung Galaxy

-Learn the exact way how you can easily downgrade firmware on your Samsung Galaxy Android device using Odin including Samsung Galaxy S8 Plus, S7 Edge, S6, S5, Note 5, Note 4, Note 3 and other devices.
+Learn how to use Odin to easily downgrade firmware on your Samsung Galaxy Android device, including the Galaxy S10 Plus, S9, S8, S7 Edge, S6, S5, Note 9, Note 5, Note 4, Note 3, and other Samsung Galaxy A, J, M, and C series devices.

-Unlike iOS you can downgrade Android version on your device anytime you would like to and there are a number of reasons why someone would want to downgrade, it can be:
+Unlike iOS, you can downgrade the Android version on your Samsung phone or tablet anytime you would like to, and there are a number of reasons why someone would want to downgrade.
+It can be:

 - You’ve lost root access and want it back.